 What is the number?
 The total number of human beings who have put faith in Jesus Christ teachings since he walked the Earth?
-Even a google check on a random internet scholars guess would be a large sum indeed.
-Now the different variation and total sum amount of faith each individual held during their walk on the Earth, is a more daunting sum to try a guess at.
+Even a simple google check, or a random internet scholars guess would be a large sum indeed.
+Now factoring the different variation, total sum, and amount of faith each individual held during their walk on the Earth, is a more daunting equation to take a stab at.

 Would a bad church/congregation experience justify our leaving Christendom altogether?
 Absolutely not, more on that later.

 Wether you are new to Scripture or not, we are all attracted to the God of the Bible with TRUTH (Titus 1:2) being one of the perks of a relationship with him.
-Scripture tells us that it is not by chance that we are attracted to our creator, but rather it is more of a calling us in (John 6:44) to our relationship with him.
-This is a relationship that can begin at any point in our lives with no expiration date, save death, to that offer.
-During our short time on Earth we face a plethora and then some in the area of crisis.
-Many of us will seek out help in forming our relationship with the designer, creator, and giver of life, sometimes this alleged help will even come to our own door step.
+Scripture tells us that it is not by chance that we are attracted to our creator, but rather it is more of a calling us in (John 6:44) to our relationship with him that takes place.
+This is a relationship that can begin at any point in our lives with no expiration date, save death, to that open offer.
+During our short time on Earth we face a plethora -and then some -in the area of crisis.
+Many of us will seek out help in forming our relationship with the designer, creator, and giver of life.
+Sometimes this alleged help will even come to our own door step.
 It can come in the form of any given denomination of Christianity that assures us that despite Jesus words found in Luke 9:50 and Mark 9:40 THEY have the exclusive on salvation, their ‘exclusive interpretation’ of scripture coming in the form of the 67th book of the Bible, the book of Opinions is above all other denominations of the faith.

 This is your very first post.
 Click the Edit link to modify or delete it, or start a new post.
 If you like, use this post to tell readers why you started this blog and what you plan to do with it.